coreyacl/DataViz/AboutOurCode.md

 Other graphs also simply require the input of job title.

 Once all the graph-generating functions are created, we created a single function create_graphs that produces all the graphs at once.
 Once again, it only requires the job title.
+The sample line create_graphs('software developer') is written on the bottom of the code.
 ```
 def create_graphs(job):
     """